The topics covered in the class include:

 If you have any questions about this policy or about the degree to which we will pursue academic honesty violations, please discuss your concerns with the course staff immediately.

-Also, if you have any suggestions on how to make the online class better, please do not hesitate to let us know.
+Since this class is offered online, we are likely to experience a few glitches and hiccups.
+Please bear with us in addressing challenges that we encounter along the way.
+If you have any suggestions on how to make the online class better, please do not hesitate to let us know.
 You are likely to know more online tools that the instructor and/or the TAs.
 If there is anything that we can learn from you, we would love to learn.